Staten Island Workers’ Compensation Attorneys

 A workplace injury or illness can throw your life into turmoil.
 Medical complications and financial strain compound each other, making every day feel practically overwhelming.
 You may know you have the right to workers’ comp benefits, but the process of obtaining them—and getting the most money possible—seems about as easy as tiptoeing across a minefield.
 You need help.

 For decades, the workers’ compensation attorneys at Jacoby & Meyers, LLP, have dedicated their law practice to helping Staten Island workers and their families rebound from work-related injuries and illnesses.
 We have the experience and resources to assist you in obtaining maximum workers’ comp benefits, and in pursuing claims against any third party who did you harm.
-Call our Staten Island office today at (877) 565-2993, start a live chat with us, or send us a message now for a free case evaluation.
+Call our Staten Island office today at (877) 565-2993, start a live chat with us, or contact us online for a free case evaluation.